anjalit03/Dazzle-and-Delight/CONTRIBUTING.md

 ### 1. Feature Requests

 We love hearing your ideas!
 If you have a feature request, please create a new issue and describe the feature you would like to see, including its potential benefits.
-Please make sure to check already created issues to avoid duplicacy.
+Please make sure to check already created issues to avoid duplicacy and only ask for unassigned issues.